-- 1. Discuss how Panchayat Raj System ensure democratic decentralisation in India. - 2.
-Trace the evolution of Panchayat Raj System during the British period.
+- 1. Discuss how Panchayat Raj System ensures democratic decentralisation in India. - 2.
+Trace the evolution of Panchayat Raj System-Since the British period in India.

 IMPACT OF UNEVEN DEVELOPMENT IN STATES ON THE FEDERAL POLITY-STATE FINANCES AND THE ISSUE OF AUTONOMY